s7nfo/blog/_posts/2024-07-12-summing-integers-fast.markdown

     sums_acc = _m256_add_epi8(sums_acc, shuffled_input1)
     sums_acc = _m256_add_epi8(sums_acc, shuffled_input2)

-    // Store the size of the left-most number for next iteration.
+    // Store the size of the leftmost number for the next iteration.
     // Note that on Haswell this will generate `xor B, B` in addition to
     // `tzcnt A, B`.
 This is meant as a fix for a false dependency bug on
     // bunch of BMI instructions on this µarch.
-    // In our case the fix is contraproductive because we're not bottlenecked
+    // In our case the fix is counterproductive because we're not bottlenecked
     // on the latency of this instruction.
 I don't know of any way to bypass
     // that `xor` other than using __asm__ directly.
     // (More on the bug: